-An initiative of the non-profit, Amaravati People Foundation
+An initiative of the non-profit, AP Foundation

 AMR-IX is a neutral facility for ISPs, content providers and CDNs to interconnect and exchange traffic.
 The goal is to improve network performance and optimize costs by keeping domestic traffic local and save costs on expensive IP transit.